geeky01adarsh/geeky01adarsh/README.md

 ### About Me 🚀

 - 🎓 I have completed my Bachelor's in Computer Science & Engineering.
-- 👀 I’m highly interested in programming, developing projects, and collaborating with more developers.
-- 🌱 I’m currently learning about network forencics.
+- 🌱 I’m currently learning about network forensics.
 - 💻 I'm a software engineer.

 </br>